seanjams/OAuthTutorial/README.md

   callbackURL: 'http://localhost:3000/auth/google/callback'
 };
 ```

 ### DB Setup

 We are now setup to use Google+ API.
 However, before we can start building, we must have a database to work with.
 For this tutorial, make sure you have PostgreSQL installed and running on our computer.
 If you'd like to use a different database, the logic presented here should be easily adaptable.

 From the command line, run `psql` to open PostgreSQL.
-Type in the following command to create a new database titled `OAuthTutorial`.
-Don't forget the semicolon.
+Type in the following commands to create a new database titled `OAuthTutorial` with a `users` table containing 5 fields.
+Don't forget the semicolons.

-`CREATE DATABASE OAuthTutorial;`
+- `CREATE DATABASE OAuthTutorial;`
+- `\c OAuthTutorial`
+- `CREATE TABLE users (id SERIAL PRIMARY KEY, name VARCHAR(80) NOT NULL, email VARCHAR(80) NOT NULL, avatar VARCHAR(200), googleId VARCHAR(80) NOT NULL, token VARCHAR(200) NOT NULL);`

 ### Node Setup

-Run `npm init --yes` in the terminal to create a package.json file in our new directory.
+Exit Postgres and run `npm init --yes` in our new directory to create a `package.json`.

 #### Node Modules We Will Use

 - `babel-cli` --- transpiles our fancy ES6 code into less fancy ES5 code
 - `babel-preset-es2015` --- ES6 preset
 - `body-parser` --- for sending form data in express requests